Stephen Dantes

 Stephen Alexander Dantes is a Saint Lucian author (Poet and Novelist) and Spoken Word artiste who performed at different venues in USA, Canada and Saint Lucia.
-He is a youth activists and is best known for his poems, 'Fair Helen', 'Rude Boy Reality', 'The Land the People and the Bottle', 'Recreating History', 'Country Boys of Darban', 'Where I'm from there is No Freedom', 'What if Juliet Never Found Romeo' and 'Ode to Love'.
+He is a youth activist and is best known for his poems, 'Fair Helen', 'Rude Boy Reality', 'The Land the People and the Bottle', 'Recreating History', 'Country Boys of Darban', 'Where I'm from there is No Freedom', 'What if Juliet Never Found Romeo' and 'Ode to Love'.
 Members of the Caribbean Sports fraternity also know Dantes as the co-creator of the first Caribbean Sports website, www.sportcaraibe.net, now discontinued.

 Early life

 Dantes was born on 12 December 1982, at the Saint Jude's hospital in Vieux Fort, Saint Lucia.
 He resided in Darban, Choiseul until he was 16yrs, then moved to Castries.
 His mother, Marcella Dantes, was a housekeeper at the time.
 His father, Stephen Alexander Henry, left for the US Virgins Islands when Stephen was around 8 years, and though his father now lives in California, the two have not reunited face to face.